MasteryEducation/SecuritiesExamsMastery.ca/content/ifc/3/2/index.md

 ---
-title: "How is Economic Growth Measured?"
+title: "How is Economic Growth Measured?
+Economic Indicators and Real-World Applications"
-description: "Learn how economists gauge a nation's economic performance using Real GDP, GNP, GDI, and productivity metrics, with special focus on Canada's regulatory and statistical frameworks."
+description: "Learn how economic growth is measured through key metrics such as GDP, nominal vs. real GDP, per capita estimates, and alternative indicators like HDI, while exploring practical examples, case studies, and best practices for mutual fund representatives in Canada."
 linkTitle: "3.2 How is Economic Growth Measured?"
 date: 2025-02-07
 type: docs